Joshkaki00/react-product-list/README.md

 - Node.js
 - CSS for styling

-## Future Enhancements
-- Add search functionality to filter products by name.
-- Implement pagination for large datasets.
-- Add animations for sorting and filtering transitions.

 ## License
 This project is licensed under the [MIT License](LICENSE).
 You are free to use, modify, and distribute this software under the terms of the license.